mariam138/syncora_react/README.md

 ![Delete modal example](readme_assets/delete-modal-example.png)

+##### Reusable Toast Notifications

+I downloaded **react-toastify** to quickly create a toast notification to use rather than the standard bootstrap alerts, which take more space on the screen.
+The **react-toastify** library also allows the notifications to appear on screens which are navigated to after an action has occurred.
+For example, when a user signs up and are then redirected to the sign in page, a toast notification will appear telling them that registration was successful.
+This library made it easier to alert user's of events throughout the app seamlessly.

 ### Sign Up Form

 The sign up form allows users to access the full functionality of the website.
 The user is asked to enter a username, an e-mail, and a password which is confirmed again.
 If any fields are blank, or if a username has already been taken, this is alerted to the user.
 E-mail is an optional field as set by the back-end library **dj-rest-auth**, so an alert does not show up here.
 Underneath the form is the option to sign in if a user already has an account.
 This redirects the user to the sign in form instead.